Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Starfield-Nasa-Punk.md

 - 1 Launch the game by selecting SFSE Starfield at the top right side and clicking Run.
 Do not panic if this takes awhile.
 It is normal for it to take a few minutes for the first time.
 If this is a fresh install of Starfield, then I recommend you restart your game after reaching the main menu.
 Otherwise your mods won’t properly load in.
 - 2 After starting a new game, you will be asked to Skip the Intro and jump to Char Creation.
 Do not click anythig but the Dialogue in that Sequence.
 - 3 You can skip the Intro to get into Character Creation directly.
 After creating your character, you must save and then fully restart your game.
 Otherwise you will have sound, animation, and texture issues.
 - 4 WARNING WARNING: Do not skip to the Constellation Lodge, it can be problematic and cause random Crashes from going forward.
+You will get NO Support if you skip to the LODGE!

 Many of your graphics settings have probably reset.
 There are some graphics setting you should configure regardless of your the specs of your PC:
 - Upscaling – OFF (YOU WILL HAVE CRASHES WITH IT ON) ( Optional, we dont know if this still applies after the DLC Update )